Practical AI setup for brokers

 Inputs: email threads, buyer questions, seller requests

-Outputs: signal queue, draft follow-up, review notes
+Outputs: review queue, draft follow-up, review notes

 Review gate: No automatic outbound email by default.